-HEALTH PROVIDER TAXES Hospital Tax
+HEALTH PROVIDER TAXES

-Federal law allows the state to levy a hospital user fee on net patient revenue of up to 6%, as of October 1, 2011.
+Hospital Tax

 In Connecticut, the hospital user fee was first instituted in April 1994 and was eliminated in April 2000.
-PA 11-44 and PA 11-61 implemented a user fee on hospital inpatient and outpatient revenue.
+PA 11-44 and PA 11-61 implemented a user fee on hospital inpatient and outpatient revenue levied at a rate of 6.0% on inpatient revenue and 3.83% on outpatient revenue.
+The current rates set by PA 17-2 of the June Special Session and PA 17-4 of the June Special Session are as listed below.